strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 ----1----2----3----4----5...
 ```

-RxJS has a static `interval` method that will create this streams for us.
+RxJS has a static `interval` function that will create this streams for us.
 We can pass it a number which will denote the time between the events.

 ```typescript
 const trigger$ = interval(1000);